vajahath/array-objectify/README.md

 	}
 }
 ```
 Look at the `mango` field: `Vitamin yellow` is repeating.
+In some usecases, it may requre things in that way.
 It will not repeat if `keepRepetetions` is turned off.

 ---